rya-sge/access-denied/_posts/2024-04-16-build-blockchain-oracle.md

 isMath: false
 ---

 This article presents the reasoning to build a blockchain oracle providing external information (e.g. price of an asset) to a smart contract.
 It is mainly based on this excellent [1.presentation](https://www.youtube.com/watch?v=vFcW18ZpPZ4) from Berkely, part of the [defi-learning course (1)](https://defi-learning.org/f22) and on the Chainlink oracle architecture.

 ## Introduction

-**Blockchain oracle** such a Chainlink or Pyth are a key piece of the crypto and defi infrastructure.
-Many defi protocols rely on these oracles to fetch the price of an asset, required e.g. for lending protocol.
+**Blockchain oracles** such a Chainlink or Pyth are key elements of crypto and defi infrastructure.
+Many *defi* protocols rely on these oracles to fetch the price of an asset, required e.g. for lending protocols.

+> But why an oracle is so important ?

+Smart contracts runs on the blockchain and the outside world is not available for them.

+But the price of an assets depends on several different resources, notably CEX like Binance or Coinbase.

-When a smart contract need information from the external word, e.g. the price of an asset, you can not just perform a direct call to a website or an external sever.
-It would be too easy...
+To obtain this information, the smart contract can not just perform a direct call to a website or an external sever.
+It would be too easy.

-The smart contract can only call another smart contract to get this information...
+The smart contract can only call another smart contract to get this information...**

 And this is exactly what provides a blockchain oracle: a **smart contract** to get these information.

 But how concretely build a blockchain oracle ?
 It is not an easy task and you have several challenges to take into consideration:

-- Which sources used to know the price (cex, dex, aggregator) ?
+- Which sources used to know the price (CEX, DEX, aggregator) ?
 - What happen if the sources are down ?
 - How to compute the price from these different sources ?
 - How to set the price inside the oracle smart contract ?
 Which takes this decision and when ?
 - How provide trust to users ?
 What happen if the oracle is malicious ?

-One of the most known and battle tested oracle is the one set up by Chainlink called [Chainlink Data feeds (2.)](https://docs.chain.link/data-feeds).
+One of the most known and battle tested oracle is the one set up by Chainlink, one of whose products is [Chainlink Data feeds (2.)](https://docs.chain.link/data-feeds).
 Its operation, without going into details, is as follows:

-- The oracle is composed of many decentralized node from different organization to avoid an unique point of failure and a price manipulation by a malicious node.
+- The oracle is composed of many decentralized nodes from different organization (Swisscom) to avoid an unique point of failure and a price manipulation by a malicious node.
 - These nodes fetch the prices from known price aggregators like CoinCeko or GSR
-- Each node has to signed a report and this report is send to the smart contract by a designed node (round robin)
+- Each node has to provide observations, signed by themselves.
+- These observations are aggregated into a report by a node (leader) and this report is sent to the smart contract by a designed node (round robin).
-- The smart contract verifies the different signatures, compute the median value from the different report before making available for other smart contracts.
+- The smart contract verifies the different signatures, compute the median value from the different observations before making them available for other smart contracts.

+**You can also use a [TWAP oracle](https://www.halborn.com/blog/post/what-are-twap-oracles), but it is another topic.

+## Push/pull oracles

 You have traditionally two types of oracle:

-- Push oracles: these oracles proactively provide data to smart contracts without being  explicitly requested, e.g when a  specified event or condition occurs.
+- **Push oracles**: these oracles proactively provide data to smart contracts without being  explicitly requested, e.g when a  specified event or condition occurs.

-- Pull oracles require smart contracts to request data explicitly.
+- **Pull oracles** require smart contracts to request data explicitly.
 They pull data from external sources in response to a query from the smart contract.

 Chainlink provides a pull based oracle ([Chainlink data streams (3)](https://docs.chain.link/data-streams)) and a push based oracle ([Chainlink data feeds](https://chain.link/data-feeds))

-The reasoning taken in this article is mainly based on the push base oracle with the [Price Feeds (4)](https://docs.chain.link/data-feeds#price-feeds), but can also apply to pull base oracle.
+The reasoning taken in this article is mainly based on the push base oracle with the [Price Feeds (4)](https://docs.chain.link/data-feeds#price-feeds), but can also apply to a pull base oracle.

 Reference: [5.
 Arbitrum - Oracle overview](https://docs.arbitrum.io/build-decentralized-apps/oracles/overview)